-Recommendation: Eat no more than three moderate servings of red meat each week.
-If you’re craving a burger, make one at home from grass-fed beef.
-If you’re craving fries, bake some in the oven instead of heading to the Golden Arches.
+The Remedy Rx: Eat no more than three moderate servings of red meat each week.
+If you're craving a burger, make one at home from grass-fed beef.
+If you're craving fries, bake some in the oven instead of heading to the Golden Arches.

 You Didn't Get 2½ Hours Of Exercise Last Week